 Hallucinogenic drugs cause a change in perception or reality to the individual who takes them.

-As eluded by their name, they often cause hallucinations or sensations that the user perceives as real, but that are not.
+As eluded by their name, they often cause hallucinations or sensations that the user perceives as real, despite not being real.

-Things like PCP, LSD and Mushrooms are in this category.
+Things like PCP, LSD and some varieties of mushrooms are found in this category.

 Gambling is currently recognized as a disorder by the American Psychology Association and is exactly as it sounds.